AnnaBirk/Master_project/README.md

-# Python and Mathematica scripts used in Master thesis
+# Scripts used in master thesis

 [![DOI](https://zenodo.org/badge/192598166.svg)](https://zenodo.org/badge/latestdoi/192598166)

+Author: Anna Birk Hellenes

-## Thesis title: Local and nonlocal differential conductance spectroscopy of Andreev bound states in three-terminal superconducting devices
+Thesis title: Local and nonlocal differential conductance spectroscopy of Andreev bound states in three-terminal superconducting devices

+The thesis is available upon personal request by [email](mailto:ahellene@uni-mainz.de).

+This repository contains python and mathematica scripts that reproduce figures and equations in the thesis.

+## Citation
+The thesis and the scripts in this repository largely focuses on the findings in the following paper:

+#
+##### Physical Review Letters 124, 036801 (2020)
+##### "Nonlocal Conductance Spectroscopy of Andreev Bound States: Symmetry Relations and BCS Charges".
+Jeroen Danon, Anna Birk Hellenes, Esben Bork Hansen, Lucas Casparis, Andrew P. Higginbotham, and Karsten Flensberg.
+#

+Please cite this paper according to the international codes of conduct for research integrity.

+## Acknowledgements
+I want to acknowledge the supervision from Karsten Flensberg during the thesis, all the collaborators on the paper, and the condensed matter theory research group at the Niels Bohr institute.

+## How to reproduce the thesis results

 ### Chapter 3